yujie6/MX-Compiler/src/main/java/Frontend/README.md

 # Frontend structure

-[o] Use GlobalScopeBuilder to develop global scope, which is a collection of `hashmap<String, Entity>` for global variable, function and class.
+* `ASTBuilder` build abstract syntax tree from parse tree created by antler

-[x] Use LocalScopeBuilder to traverse again, and check the semantic errors by local scope, using something like a stack of scope.
+* `GlobalScopeBuilder`, build global scope, store global variables, class and functions.

-[x] Build symbol table and implement type checking.
+* `SemanticChekcer`, maintain localScope to do type checking and something other semantic checks.